rubymonsters/ruby-for-beginners/00_preface.md

 Notes:

-* Mention comments
-* Explain "flow of execution", mention that classes go first, using them last
+* Explain "flow of execution", mention that classes go first, using them last, mention comments
+* Mention arguments vs parameters
 * Mention that calling methods is also referred as "sending messages", and `send`
-* Mention "iterating" and iterators
-* Mention shovel operator `<<`
-* Mention arguments vs parameters
 * Mention splat operator for assignment and arguments

 Recommended reading: